grippy/node-multivariate/README.md

 	}

-The number of slaves can be equal to: # processor cores * # processors - 1 (main application listening on the port #)
+The number of slaves should be equal to: # processor cores * # processors - 1 (main application listening on the port #8000)

 # Load the sample data